 Our Parish Safeguarding Officer is Amanda Fogg who can be contacted on 015395 34341 or at: [email protected]

 Reflecting the return to “normality” we no longer require those attending services to wear a face covering.
 We are very happy though if you would prefer to wear a face covering.

-As a church we are continuing our fellowship, care, mutual support and spiritual life in spite of limits on face-to-face meetings and collective worship.
+As a church we are committed to fellowship, care, mutual support and spiritual life.

 For information regarding Baptisms, Weddings or Funerals, contact the Team Office on 015395 35560 or email [email protected]